 Alpha Blending and Alpha Testing

 The alpha blend function plays a different role, and can be used to switch off all alpha blending.
 This will mean that any sprites or backgrounds with alpha will be drawn completely opaque.
 This function is designed to be used at any time in the draw pipeline, so if you are drawing a background manually and it has no alpha then you can switch off alpha blending, draw the background, and then switch it back on again for all further drawing.
-On some games this can give a massive speed boost, so if you are drawing something that doesn't require alpha, consider switching this off.
+On some games this can give a massive speed boost, so if you are drawing something that doesn't require alpha, consider switching this off (note that it can be enabled and disabled as often as required with very little overhead).

 As you can imagine, this is not very efficient, and so (unlike previous versions of GameMaker) it should be avoided, with all the graphic assets being added to the game bundle from the IDE.
 Note that you can use these functions for adding/creating small numbers of things and they won't adversely affect performance, but adding many, many images in this way should always be avoided as it will have an impact.

-When adding sound to GameMaker:Studio, there are a number of available options for the format and quality of the final output sound file.
+When adding sound to GameMaker Studio 2, there are a number of available options for the format and quality of the final output sound file.
 These should be set automatically for you following these basic rules:

 if mouse_check_button(mb_left) && mouse_x > 200 && global.canshoot == true